Consult the services of an expert doctor who specialises in achalasia.

 Per-oral endoscopic myotomy (POEM): The newest treatment modality for achalasia.
 Via endoscopy, a tunnel is made through the inner lining of the oesophagus such that the muscle layer can be visualised.
 Through this tunnel, a cut (myotomy) can be performed in the sphincter muscle using a special endoscopic knife.
 The procedure usually requires an overnight hospital stay.

-Botox injection: Via endoscopy, Botox is injected into the lower oesophageal sphincter to loosen and open it up (paralyses the sphincter muscle).
-Nowadays, Botox should rarely be performed as while it can be effective, the effect typically only lasts 3-6 months before the symptoms recur.
+Botulinum toxin injection: Via endoscopy, botulinum toxin is injected into the lower oesophageal sphincter to loosen and open it up (paralyses the sphincter muscle).
+Nowadays, botulinum should rarely be performed.
+While it can be effective, the effect only lasts 3-6 months before symptoms recur.

 Oral medications for achalasia are no longer recommended as they are poorly effective and often cause troubling side effects.